tduretz/MDOODZ7.0/README.md

 Must have.

 - `SetHorizontalVelocity` describes a particle Horizontal Velocity (Vx) in relation to coordinates.
-Default value is `-coordinates.x * instance->model.EpsBG`
+Default value is `-coordinates.x * input->model.EpsBG`
 - `SetVerticalVelocity` describes a particle Vertical Velocity (Vz) in relation to coordinates.
-Default value is `coordinates.z * instance->model.EpsBG`
+Default value is `coordinates.z * input->model.EpsBG`
 - `SetPhase` describes a particle phase id in relation to coordinates.
 Default value is `0`: model will be homogeneous
 - `SetTemperature` describes a particle temperature in relation to coordinates.
-Default value is `273.15 / instance->scaling.T`: model is 0°C
+Default value is `273.15 / input->scaling.T`: model is 0°C
 - `SetGrainSize` describes a particle grain size in relation to coordinates.
 Default value is `0.0`
 - `SetPorosity` describes a particle grain porosity in relation to coordinates.
 Default value is `0.0`
 - `SetDensity` describes a particle grain density in relation to coordinates.
 Default value is set according to the particle phase